catiegrasse/independent-study/finalPaperDraft.md

  | Bleeding Disorder | 1.411% | 2.899% | 0.3552 |
  | Independent Functional Health Status | 98.39% | 92.75% | **0.003452** |
  | Totally or Partially Dependent Functional Health Status | 0.6048% | 4.348% | **0.004483** |

+From the table above, there was a signficant difference in proportions of patients with diabetes that had COPD (10.14%) and patients without diabetes that had COPD (2.83%), proportions of patients with diabetes that had hypertension (76.81%) and patients without diabetes that had hypertension (29.03%), proportions of patients with diabetes that had totally or partially dependent functional health status (4.348%) and patients without diabetes that had an independent functional health status (0.605%).

 | | Non-Smoke (N = 451.0) | Smoke (N = 114.0) | p-value |